 Our security/greeter volunteers monitor parking areas and greet people as they walk through our doors, offering a warm cup of coffee, a personal ‘hello’ and directions to appropriate areas.
 They represent the positive, caring atmosphere of the Center.

 Do you play a musical instrument and enjoy sharing your talent?
 We’d love to hear from you!
-Music is used at special events and memorial services.
+Music is used at special events.

 The therapeutic use of pets as companions has gained increasing attention in recent years for a wide variety of patients –including people with cancer.
 Animals can provide a source of comfort and bring out our nurturing instinct.
 If your dog is specially trained in this area, please contact us.

 From time to time, volunteers are needed for special projects including health fairs, events, community outreach and our resource library.

 If you are interested in becoming a volunteer at West Michigan Cancer Center & Institute for Blood Disorders, please fill out the Volunteer Application and Volunteer Inquiry Release forms.
 You may also call our Volunteer Coordinator at 269-373-7434.